"Ebullient and optimistically cockeyed!"

-An internationally recognized authority on the history of musical theatre and film, author-lecturer John Kenrick combines his passion for entertainment history with the practical know-how earned working on stage productions at every level from amateur to Broadway.
-Dispensing with dry academic conventions, he re-examines the stories of people and landmark events with a fresh and often irreverent sense of humor that makes the past accessible and fascinating.
-Although never afraid to share his frank opinions, he actively encourages and welcomes opposing viewpoints.
+Through his dynamic multimedia talks, insightful books and this popular website, John Kenrick combines a passion for entertainment history with the practical know-how earned working on stage productions at every level from amateur to Broadway.
+He pulls back the curtain and introduces audiences and students to the fascinating people behind show business legends with a fresh and often irreverent sense of humor that makes the past accessible and fascinating.
+What motivates him?

-John's academic efforts are rooted in years of professional theatrical experience.
-Through the 1980s and 90s, John enjoyed an extensive career in theatrical production and management.
-He was personal assistant to six Tony-winning producers, working on such productions as the first revival of Grease and the Pulitzer Prize-winning hit Rent.
-He also assisted in the production and management of numerous national tours, including Damn Yankees with Jerry Lewis, Crazy for You, Victor/Victoria, Jekyll & Hyde, the short-lived drama My Thing of Love and Tommy Tune's ill-fated musical Busker Alley.
+John's teaching is rooted in years of professional theatrical experience.
+He was personal assistant to six Tony-winning producers, working on such productions as the Pulitzer Prize-winning hit Rent and the first revival of Grease.
+He also assisted in the management of numerous national tours, including Damn Yankees with Jerry Lewis, Crazy for You, Victor/Victoria, Jekyll & Hyde and Busker Alley.

-As an expert on musical theater history, John has been interviewed by PBS, A&E's Biography, BBC TV and Radio, British TV4, The Discovery Travel Channel, The SyFy Channel, The London Observer, National Public Radio, Newsday, The Dallas Daily News and the Chicago Sun Times, among others.
-He has appeared in documentaries discussing showtunes, Jerry Herman, Times Square, haunted theatres, and the history of burlesque.
-He can be seen in the DVD documentaries for The Busby Berkeley Collection (42nd Street, Gold Diggers of 1933 & 1935, Footlight Parade, Dames), and the classic MGM musicals Three Little Words, Till the Clouds Roll By and It's Always Fair Weather.
-He also appeared in the popular PBS documentary Hollywood Singing and Dancing.
+As an internationally recognized expert on musical theater and film history, John has been interviewed by A&E's Biography, BBC TV and Radio, British TV4, The Discovery Travel Channel, The SyFy Channel, The London Observer, National Public Radio, Newsday, The Dallas Daily News and the Chicago Sun Times, among others.
+He appeared in the popular PBS documentary Hollywood Singing & Dancing, and can be seen on the DVD editions of The Busby Berkeley Collection (42nd Street, Gold Diggers of 1933 & 1935, Footlight Parade, Dames) and the classic MGM musicals Three Little Words, Till the Clouds Roll By and It's Always Fair Weather.
+He has also appeared in documentaries discussing classic showtunes, Jerry Herman, Buddy Ebsen, Times Square, haunted theatres, and the history of burlesque.

-John's classes and multimedia talks include PowerPoint slide shows and rare video clips, and reflect a lifetime of dedicated research into the lives and events he discusses.
-His speaking schedule has run the gamut from luxury liners to Pace University to the NYC Fringe Festival.
-He offered a three year series of "Musical Conversations" at Manhattan's York Theatre, and is currently in the sixth year of an ongoing series of "Theater Chats" at the Sutton Place Synagogue.
-He has appeared at New York's Jewish Museum, The 92nd Street Y, the Philadelphia Theatre Company, The Museum of the City of New York, the Queensborough NY Library system, and the Poughkeepsie Public Library.
-One eminent colleague describes John as:
+John's speaking schedule has run the gamut from luxury liners to the NYC Fringe Festival.
+He offered a three year series of "Musical Conversations" at Manhattan's York Theatre, and a six year series of "Theater Chats" at the Sutton Place Synagogue.
+He has appeared at The Classic Stage Company, New York's Jewish Museum, The 92nd Street Y, The Philadelphia Theatre Company, The Museum of the City of New York, the Queensborough NY Library system, and the Poughkeepsie Public Library.

 Back to: Musicals101.com's Homepage